 How Do HTTP Requests Work?

-Which Are the Various Types of HTTP Request Methods?
+What Are the Various Types of HTTP Request Methods?

 The HEAD technique requests a reaction that is similar to that of GET request, but doesn’t have a message-body in the response.
-The head request method is useful in recovering meta-data that is written according to the headers, without transferring the entire content.
+The HEAD request method is useful in recovering meta-data that is written according to the headers, without transferring the entire content.
 The technique is commonly used when testing hypertext links for accessibility, validity, and recent modification.